OpenBB-finance/OpenBB/website/content/platform/reference/sec/symbol_map.md

 ---
 title: symbol_map
-description: Retrieve the ticker symbol corresponding to a company's CIK using the OBB API endpoint.
-This function allows you to perform a search query and get the results along with additional metadata, warnings, and optional chart data.
+description: "Retrieve the ticker symbol corresponding to a company's CIK using the OBB API endpoint.
+This function allows you to perform a search query and get the results along with additional metadata, warnings, and optional chart data."
 keywords:
 - ticker symbol
 - CIK